-In fiscal 2014, the Company's Compensation Committee determined the maximum eligible cash bonus levels for Gayn Erickson, the Company's Chief Executive Officer, Gary L. Larson, Chief Financial Officer and Carl Buck, Vice President of Marketing were up to 100%, 40% and 40% of their base salaries, respectively.
+In fiscal 2015, the Company's Compensation Committee determined the maximum eligible cash bonus levels for Gayn Erickson, the Company's Chief Executive Officer, Gary L. Larson, former Chief Financial Officer, Carl Buck, Vice President of Marketing and David Fucci, Vice President of Operations were up to 80%, 40%, 40% and 40% of their base salaries, respectively.
 David S. Hendrickson, the Company's Vice President of Engineering was eligible to receive a maximum bonus of \$70,000, depending upon performance against milestones.
-Kunio Sano, the President of Aehr Test Systems Japan K.K, or ATS-J, was eligible to receive a target bonus of \$10,000 plus 2% of ATS-J revenues over target.
-Based on the corporate financial performance for the year, the Compensation Committee awarded cash bonuses to Gayn Erickson, Gary L. Larson and Carl Buck.
-The bonus amounts are presented in the Bonus column in the Summary Compensation Table on page 22.
-No cash bonus was awarded to Kunio Sano.
-David S. Hendrickson received a cash bonus of \$20,000 based on the achievement of certain milestones.
+Kunio Sano, the President of Aehr Test Systems Japan K.K., or ATS-J, was eligible to receive a target bonus of \$10,000 plus 2% of ATS-J revenues over target.
+Based on the corporate financial performance for the year, the Compensation Committee awarded no cash bonuses to the Company's Chief Executive Officer, Chairman, Chief Financial Officer and Vice Presidents.
 The annual incentive bonus plan is discretionary, and the Compensation Committee may modify, suspend, eliminate or adjust the plan, the goals and the total or individual payouts at any time.

-In fiscal 2015, Gayn Erickson, the Company's Chief Executive Officer, Gary L. Larson, Chief Financial Officer, Carl Buck, Vice President of Marketing and David Fucci, Vice President of Operations are eligible to receive a maximum cash bonus of up to 80%, 40%, 40% and 40%, respectively of their base salaries depending on Company performance.
+In fiscal 2016, Gayn Erickson, the Company's Chief Executive Officer, Gary L. Larson, former Chief Financial Officer, Carl Buck, Vice President of Marketing and David Fucci, Vice President of Operations are eligible to receive a maximum cash bonus of up to 80%, 40%, 40% and 40%, respectively of their base salaries depending on Company performance.
 David S. Hendrickson, the Company's Vice President of Engineering is eligible to receive a maximum bonus of \$70,000, depending upon performance against milestones.
-Kunio Sano, the President of ATS-J, is eligible to receive a target bonus of \$10,000 plus 2% of ATS-J revenues over target.
+Kunio Sano, the President of ATS-J, is eligible to receive a target bonus of \$10,000 plus 1% of ATS-J revenues over target.